christgau/wsdd/README.md

 # Requirements

-wsdd requires Python 3 only.
+wsdd requires Python 3.7 and later only.
 It runs on Linux and FreeBSD.
 Other Unixes, such as OpenBSD or NetBSD, might work as well but were not tested.

 Although Samba is not strictly required by wsdd itself, it makes sense to run